IMF API with Python: Practical Examples

 Key Concepts

-PCPS provides world benchmark commodity prices; the reference area W00 covers all series
+- PCPS provides world benchmark commodity prices; the reference area

 Additional Resources